Skip to Main Content

 Academic Integrity Resources

 UMass Global's Standards and Policy of Academic Integrity is in the University catalogue accessible through MyUMass Global.
+On the library's Academic Integrity and Plagiarism Avoidance page, Academic Integrity is defined for students:

+Academic Integrity is a set of principles used by scholars to show respect to those who contributed to our knowledge base.
+The principles include respecting intellectual property and avoiding plagiarism by citing properly.
 An ethical researcher takes the time to carefully analyze and understand sources selected for the project and by properly acknowledging the work of others using proper citation methods.
 Research material must be used according to a set of standards known as Academic Integrity, which is set of principles used by scholars to show respect to those who contributed to our knowledge base.
 In the United States, ideas and their expressions are considered to be intellectual property and, unless otherwise noted, are protected by copyright laws that prevent anyone from profiting off the ideas of another.

 You may find it useful to refer students to the following resources and discuss them in class: